MikeAvgeros/fitz-composer/README.md

     - This has helped me adjust the width of my gallery page.
     - This has helped me adjust the width and height of my buttons as their size is responsive to the screen width.
     - Overall, most of the elements in the website are responsive based on the screen size so being able to view the site adapts has helped me make suitable decisions.
     - During the testing phase, I have used Lighthouse to generate a report for both Desktop and Mobile.
-You can view the results below.
-        - Desktop -
-        - Mobile -
+Lighthouse showed me some better practices and fixes on my HTML and CSS, which in turn helped boost the performance and accessibility of the site.

 -  Am I Responsive?
     - During my testing phase, I ran further tests on my site's responsiveness using the Am I Responsive website.
 This has helped me identify some font sizing problems that were not so visible with the Google Development Tools.